 Deciding to claim disability is never easy.
 This is especially true for professionals and executives who have devoted an enormous part of their lives to mastering a skill set and turning it into a career.
 Filing for disability is an emotional decision, as well as a financial one.

 One of the most stressful aspects of the disability decision is not knowing whether your insurance company will accept your claim, or whether it will give you the runaround.
 They certainly won’t tell you before you stop working that your claim will be accepted.
-Instead, you have to take the leap of faith of quitting work, applying for benefits, and finding out whether your financial safety net is really in place.
+Instead, you have to take the leap of faith of quitting work, applying for benefits, and only then finding out whether your financial safety net is in place.

 Top 5 mistakes in filing disability claims:

 - Not realizing you have a partial disability claim.
 Many professional disability policies pay benefits if your disability causes a reduction in income as little as 20% year over year.
 We have met people who kept working for years, not filing a claim, despite a disability that has cost them tens or even hundreds of thousands of dollars.
 Why?
 Many of these clients bought disability coverage decades ago, and simply forget that the policy covers “partial disability” as well as total disability.
 Because insurance policies have timely notice of claim requirements, failure to make the claim can cost tens of thousands of dollars of benefits that otherwise would have been payable – benefits you paid for.
 We have succeeded in getting untimely claims “backdated,” but it is better to seek legal advice as soon as a health condition starts interfering with work, rather than waiting, which can be costly.